SERVING THE COMMUNITY FOR OVER 150 YEARS

 December 2011

-Pettigrew’s connection and his role as a member of CAMRA galvanised him to join others working behind the scenes.
+Neil’s connection and his role within CAMRA galvanised him to join others working behind the scenes.
 They agreed something must be done quickly.
-The application for listing was submitted on 2nd December.
+Neil submitted the listing application on 2nd December.

 -